-William S. Lovejoy Ross School of Business, University of Michigan, Ann Arbor, MI 48104, wlovejoy@umich.edu
+William S. Lovejoy

+Ross School of Business, University of Michigan, Ann Arbor, MI 48104, wlovejoy@umich.edu

 We study experimentally bargaining in a multiple-tier supply chain with horizontal competition and sequential bargaining between tiers.
 Our treatments vary the cost differences between firms in tiers 1 and 2.
 We measure how these underlying costs influence the efficiency, negotiated prices and profit distribution across the supply chain, and the consistency of these outcomes with existing theory.
-We find that the structural issue of cost differentials dominates personal characteristics in explaining outcomes, with profits in a tier generally increasing with decreased competition in the tier and increasing with decreased competition in alternate tiers.
+We find that the structural issue of cost differentials dominates personal characteristics in explaining outcomes, with profits in a tier generally increasing with decreased competition in alternate tiers.
 The Balanced Principal model of supply chain bargaining does a good job explaining our data, and outperforms the common assumption of leader-follower negotiations.
 We find a significant anchoring effect from a firm's first bid but no effect of the sequence of those bids, no evidence of failure to close via escalation of commitment, and mixed results for a deadline effect.
-We also find an interesting asymmetry between the buy and sell sides in employed bidding strategy.
-All firms make predominantly concessionary offers after the initial anchor, however sell side firms that engage in aggressive anti-concessionary bidding successfully increase prices while not compromising closure rates.
-Buy side firms achieve much smaller price changes from anti-concessionary tactics, and risk reduced closure, yielding no net benefit.
+We also find an interesting asymmetry between the buy and sells sides in employed bidding strategy.
+The buy side makes predominantly concessionary offers after the initial anchor, but a significant number of sell side firms engage in aggressive anti-concessionary bidding, a strategy that is effective in that it increases prices while not compromising closure rates.